H9660/LeetCode-POTD/README.md

 # Leetdode-POTD
-Get the solutions of Leetcode POTSs here.
+Get the solutions of Leetcode POTDs here.